 Criminal Defense Over 45 Years of Combined Experience

-Experienced Defense Against Criminal Charges in Clay County
+Experienced Defense Against Criminal Charges in Kansas & Missouri

-If you have been arrested or believe you are about to be in Kansas City, you need an honest and competent criminal defense attorney, and one fast.
-The fear and anxiety of being charged with or under investigation for a crime can be overwhelming.
-No one should have to endure it alone.
+If you have been arrested or believe you are about to be in Kansas City, you need an honest and competent criminal defense attorney, and you need one fast.
+The fear and anxiety of being under investigation for or charged with a crime can be overwhelming, and no one should have to endure it alone.

-Instead of talking to the police, call Wood Ikram Law Firm.
-Kansas City criminal defense attorneys Randell K. Wood and J. Lindsey Ikram have over four decades of combined experience standing up for the rights of clients arrested throughout Missouri and Kansas.
+The criminal defense attorneys at Wood Ikram Law Firm in Kansas City, Randell K. Wood and J. Lindsey Ikram, have over four decades of combined experience standing up for the rights of clients arrested throughout Missouri and Kansas.

 Call Wood Ikram Law Firm today at (816) 597-5966 or contact us online to schedule a meeting with our criminal defense attorney in Kansas City!